Xilinx/mlir-air/docs/GEMMCaseStudy.md

 The most notable transformation applied by the pass is loop tiling on `affine` loop nests containing `airrt.dma_memcpy_nd` operations in innermost loop.
 The pass attempts to tile the loop nest by user-provided factors (option `affine-opt-tile-sizes`).
 The tiled loops are then unrolled by a downstream pass (`air-unroll-outer-affine-loops`) to give an unrolled sequence of SHIM DMA Block Descriptors.

 ### air-unroll-outer-affine-loops
-Unrolls the two outermost dimensions in `affine` loop nests of the AIRRt runtime code.
+Unrolls the outermost dimensions in `affine` loop nests of the AIRRt runtime code.

 *Input IR:*
 ```